milovidov983/Pigmeat/README.md

 [![.NET Core (deb)](https://github.com/MadeByEmil/Pigmeat/workflows/.NET%20Core%20(deb)/badge.svg)](https://github.com/MadeByEmil/Pigmeat/actions?query=workflow%3A%22.NET+Core+%28deb%29%22)
 [![.NET Core (rpm)](https://github.com/MadeByEmil/Pigmeat/workflows/.NET%20Core%20(rpm)/badge.svg)](https://github.com/MadeByEmil/Pigmeat/actions?query=workflow%3A%22.NET+Core+%28rpm%29%22)

- A static content publishing tool for the modern web.
-It takes data in the form of JSON or YAML, and plugs it into Markdown and Liquid files, and spits out a website that can be hosted on your favorite server.
+Pigmeat is a static content publishing tool for the modern web.
+It takes data in the form of JSON or YAML, plugs it into a Liquid context, wraps it up in some HTML & CSS, and spits out a website that can be hosted on your favorite server.
+If you don't know what any of that means, it's OK.
+Point is, it's easy to learn and use.
 Pigmeat is for corporations, organizations, friends, peers, bloggers, hobbyists, and everyone under the sun.

 ## Pigmeat will get you online
  Pigmeat does *exactly* what it's told.
 It doesn't have any tricks to learn or exceptions to the rules.
 It just works.